afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 ```
  `KeysExtractor.getKey()` uses reflection to extract required values of `groupingKeyNames` fields from events and combines them as a single concatenated String key, e.g `{beneficiaryId=25;payeeId=12}`.

-Notice that a wrapper class `Keyed` with the following signature was introduced as the output type of `DynamicKeyFunction`:
+The output type of `DynamicKeyFunction` is the simple wrapper class `Keyed` where `wrapped` is the original transaction's event data, `key` is the result of using `KeysExtractor`, and `id` is the ID of the rule which caused the dispatch of the event according to this rule's grouping logic:

 ```java
 public class Keyed<IN, KEY, ID> {